 Our recommendation for avocado oil:

-Aloe Vera: Aloe vera is a powerhouse for skincare.
+Aloe Vera: Aloe vera and aloe vera gel is a powerhouse for skincare.
 It has close to 20 amino acids, minerals like calcium, magnesium and sodium, enzymes, & polysaccharides keeping your skin looking more beautiful than before.
 And it penetrates the skin very quickly and moisturizes deep down allowing your skin to heal, recharge and refresh.
 Aloe very is also very helpful when you are creating anti-aging products.

 Our recommendation for aloe vera: